Duke Energy Corporation research snapshot

 Rating

-High-quality regulated utility with moderate valuation and financing risk
+High-quality regulated utility at a full valuation with rate risk

 Trend status